 When the collecting group went to work extracting the entire pocket lining from which the stalactites were first mined, they also collected every one of the broken stalactites in hopes of reattaching them to the pocket matrix that was also collected.
 Then the fun really began!

 Morocco has also produced azurite-malachite stalactites, somewhat like the Morenci specimens.
-They are very attractive and extremely colorful.
+They are attractive and colorful.
 The stalactites with their azurite decorations are shorter than the Morenci fingers, seldom over a couple of inches high.
-But the few I’ve seen are not repaired!
-I believe these Moroccan stalactites are a one-of-a-kind find from there.

 Malachite is another mineral that forms stalactites.
 It is a secondary mineral, so solutions can drip into openings in copper deposits, bringing with them malachite.
 The huge deposits at Zaire have yielded large quantities of such specimens, some of them quite spectacular.
-This writer has an 80-pound malachite stalactite with fingers 2 inches thick at the base and extending well over a foot high.
-This source has undoubtedly produced a greater number of stalactite type specimens than any other deposit I know about.
+This source has undoubtedly produced a greater number of stalactite-type specimens than any other deposit.

 Stalactite specimens are not common.
 By their very nature of formation, they are limited – and by their fragile nature even more so.
 This suggests that if you see a good stalactite specimen, pick it up.
 It adds yet another dimension to your collection.